Cabrillo High School (Lompoc, California): History

 The school was founded in 1965 by the Lompoc Unified School District.
 Built to serve the residents of Vandenberg Space Force Base, Vandenberg Village, and the northern Lompoc Valley, Cabrillo answered the sudden population boom during the late 1950s and 1960s, a result of the booming space program at Vandenberg.
 Named for the early Spanish explorer Juan Rodriguez Cabrillo, the school board of Lompoc chose the Conquistador to be the mascot of the new high school in the early 1960s, with the black and gold of the first Spanish Californian flags as the school colors.
 In 1986, one student and one teacher started the Aquarium Club, which officially opened the Cabrillo High School Aquarium to tours in 2002.
 In 2007 the California Department of Education awarded Cabrillo as one of the winners for a California Distinguished School Award, as well as 171 other schools in California.

 In 2015, a resident spoke in favor of changing the name and mascot due their associations with slavery and the colonization of Native Americans.
 School Board president Steve Straight told a reporter that he had been working at the school for over 50 years but has never heard anyone make that particular statement before.

+Academics and Activities

+Cabrillo High School offers a variety of college preparatory and career technical education courses.
+Cabrillo High School is also home to a full scale aquarium, where students have opportunities to volunteer and/or take classes to learn about marine biology, oceanography, museum curatorship, and tourism.